futuresystems-courses/465-project-datawarehousemining/README.md

 Uses ansible to deploy mongodb on all nodes in a cluster.
 References files created from build_cluster function

+Below scripts will be called internally via cm wikicount install

-Loading Data into MongoDB using import_wiki_pagecounts_May2014_1.sh on one node Hadoop Deployment on single node cluster using Hadoop_Deployment_Automation.sh “instance name”
+	Loading Data into MongoDB using import_wiki_pagecounts_May2014_1.sh on one node

+	Hadoop Deployment on single node cluster using Hadoop_Deployment_Automation.sh “instance name”

-Map reduce java program- WikiDataAnalysis.java  that will analyse the data using key and value pairs Execute java file using Wiki_Data_Analysis_Automation.sh (Prerequisite: Availability of mongodb = wikimedia_project  with collection = pagecounts_small_May14)
+	Map reduce java program- WikiDataAnalysis.java  that will analyse the data using key and value pairs

+	Execute java file using Wiki_Data_Analysis_Automation.sh
+	(Prerequisite: Availability of mongodb = wikimedia_project  with collection = pagecounts_small_May14)